Two Programs: English MA and Creative Writing MFA

 We offer two degrees: the MA in English and the MFA in Creative Writing.
 Both programs are two years, 32 credit hours, including six hours of thesis writing.
 All graduate candidates are required to take English 600, Introduction to Graduate Studies, and a graduate-level theory course: English 630 for MA candidates, English 613 for MA Rhetoric candidates, and English 617 for MFA candidates.
 All other courses are decided upon in consultation with a graduate advisor.
 MA candidates may include two graduate courses outside of the department offerings, and MFA candidates may include one.
 MFA candidates are required to complete two literature courses as part of their programs of study.

-Our program is one of the most affordable in the nation.
-As part of the application process, students are considered for scholarships.
+Our program is highly affordable.
+As part of the application process, students are automatically considered for scholarships.
 Most of our students receive funding from the department.
-Additionally, upon admission candidates’ names are given to University Writing who will offer the opportunity to apply/interview to teach Freshman Composition, Writing 150.
+Additionally, upon admission candidates’ names are given to University Writing, who will offer the opportunity to apply/interview to teach Freshman Composition, Writing 150.
 The salary for these courses is about $3400, and graduate students may teach one course their first semester and two each following semester.
-And finally, throughout the academic year faculty propose opportunities for teaching and research mentorships.
-These are awarded on a competitive basis and are generally for 12 hours per week which amount to around $3600 for the semester.
+Finally, throughout the academic year faculty propose opportunities for teaching and research mentorships.
+These are awarded on a competitive basis and are generally for 12 hours per week, or around $3600 for the semester.

 Application Prerequisites for the English MA/MFA Programs